python-poetry/poetry/docs/cli.md

 ```

 This will resolve all dependencies of the project, write the exact versions into `poetry.lock`,
-and subsequently update the main dependencies.
+and subsequently update the non-optional dependencies.

 If you just want to update a few packages and not all, you can list them as such: